stickmastererik/vive-report/README.md

 Press your secondary button on the left controller to open the menu.
 Close it with the "X" button at the top of the screen.

 ## Installation
-Look for the latest release, and download ``ViveReport.dll``.
+Look for the latest release, and download ``OculusReportMenu.dll``.
 Drag this into your plugins folder, launch a game and press your left controller's secondary button.
 The report menu should now show up and work as it would on a Quest.